 Start with simple goals and then progress to longer range goals.
 Remember to make your goals realistic and achievable.
 It's easy to get frustrated and give up if your goals are too ambitious.

 Find sports or activities that you enjoy, then vary the routine to keep it interesting.
 If you're not enjoying your workouts, try something different.
 Join a volleyball or softball league.
 Take a ballroom dancing class.
 Check out a health club or martial arts center.
-Discover your hidden athletic talent.
+If you like to work out at home, look online for videos of many types of exercise classes, such as yoga, high-intensity interval training or kickboxing.
+Or take a walk or jog in a local park.
+Discover your hidden athletic talent or interests.